deathtothecorporation/plunder-docs/a-simple-cog/ui-files.md

 TODO: That is, how do the threads interact with [kernel state](kernel-and-io/kernel-state.md), and how is it that this cog keeps running?
 How do HTTP requests get heard and answered by this cog? why two http threads?
+{% endhint %}

+---

+Having an interface is great.
+Having an interface that allows us to make persisted state changes on the backend is the stuff that civilizations are built on.
+Read on: